ottomated/create-o7-app/README.md

 ## Upcoming

-- [ ] Add a template for a websocket backend using Durable Objects
-- [ ] Detect when a user has instantiated a bunch of templates and stop giving them the tutorial stuff
+- [ ] Move the tutorial to a README file
 - [ ] Replace the dependency on `@tanstack/svelte-query` with a more lightweight tRPC client